huttotw/homebridge-kia-connect/README.md

 - [ ] Heated / air conditioned seats
 - [ ] Defrost
 - [ ] Heated steering wheel
+- [x] Occupancy sensor when engine is on

 ### Known Issues
 When flipping a switch in HomeKit, it could be several seconds before the desired state is achieved.
 This is due to the aysnc nature and overall speed of KIA's APIs.
 Typically, a remote command takes around 6 seconds to send, then around 10-15 seconds to be applied to the car.